Instagram Woos Entrepreneurs With A Day Of Startup Summer School

 When you’re just launching a business, every waking hour can feel like a hustle.
 Your days are spent pitching your idea to anyone who will listen, trying to lock down funding, getting leaders in your industry to talk to you about how they made it, and figuring out how to get people to follow you on social media.

 More than ever, Instagram is eager to play a role in that quest.
-On August 14, the social photo giant is partnering with the luxury apron company Hedley & Bennett to throw a day-long educational summit for small business owners and entrepreneurs called the Instasummer School of Hustle.
-The event, which will be held at Hedley & Bennett’s L.A. headquarters, will be entirely free for its 200 participants, who will be hand-selected through an application process (The application, which is due June 28, can be found here.)
+On August 14, the social photo giant is partnering with the luxury apron company Hedley & Bennett to throw a day-long educational summit for small business owners and entrepreneurs called the School of Hustle.
+The event, which will be held at Hedley & Bennett’s L.A. headquarters, will be entirely free for its 200 participants, who will be hand-selected through an application process (The application, which is due July 28, can be found here.)
+Finalists will be notified on August 3.

 Related: How 29-Year-Old Ellen Bennet Became the Culinary World’s Apron Queen

+“We’re thinking of it as something like a college application,” says Ellen Bennett, Hedley & Bennett’s founder and CEO, who came up with the idea for the event and pitched it to Instagram.
+“We’re looking for people who are dreaming big and have really inspiring visions for the world.
+Each of the people we select will get a scholarship to attend the event for free.”
+(A major part of the application, naturally: tag @HedleyAndBennett and @InstagramForBusiness in an Instagram photo or video post that explains “why you should be chosen.”)

-Several speakers that have already signed up, including Alli Webb, founder of Drybar; Janet Hayes, president of Williams-Sonoma; Jaclyn Johnson, CEO of Create & Cultivate; and Vinny Dotolo, the cofounder of the Jon & Vinny’s restaurant.
+Several speakers have already signed up including Alli Webb, founder of Drybar; Janet Hayes, president of Williams-Sonoma; Jaclyn Johnson, CEO of Create & Cultivate; and Erik Oberholtzer, Chef, CEO and co-founder of Tender Greens.
 Others will be announced soon.

 Bennett wants the panels to focus on the real struggles that entrepreneurs tackle every day.
 “When I was first starting out, I remember being so frustrated going to conferences where they wouldn’t address the really important stuff that I was dealing with every day,” Bennett recalls.
 “Like how to close the deal when it comes to landing funding.”